Diacod-I/quants/README.md

 # The Big-Five Personality model
 Created on the basis of the Big-Five and OCEAN personality scale, this project comprises the following:<br>

-* Goldberg's Big Five Factor Markers dataset, comprising about a million instances of an IPIP developed Short Scale questionnaire<br>
+* Goldberg's Big Five Factor Markers dataset, comprising about a million instances of an IPIP utilized Short Scale questionnaire<br>
 (Link: https://www.kaggle.com/datasets/tunguz/big-five-personality-test)

 * A jupyter notebook comprising the relevant data analysis performed on the above mentioned data and a machine learning model to predict personalities based on the Big Five Model(work in progress).